-Profit/(Loss) attributable to owners of the Company
+Profit attributable to owners of the Company

-The profit for the year attributable to owners of the Company was HK\$122.4 million, compared to a loss of HK\$262.0 million for the year 2019.
-The turnaround from a net loss to a net profit for the year was mainly due to the significant increase in sales revenue during the year.
-Furthermore, there were impairment losses on the Consideration and the Debt of approximately HK\$113.7 million and HK\$255.4 million respectively, and a net profit from a discontinued operation of HK\$73.4 million for the year 2019.
-However, there were no such impairment losses or profit during the year 2020.
+The profit for the year attributable to owners of the Company was HK\$69.3 million, compared to a profit of HK\$122.4 million for the year 2020.
+The drop in profit was mainly due to the decrease in sales revenue and the reduction in gross profit margin during the year.
+On the other hand, the impairment losses on financial assets had reduced by HK\$29.5 million.